-Where consistent with its investment policy, each Fund may from time to time invest in convertible securities (with the exception of iShares \$ Asia Investment Grade Corp Bond UCITS ETF, iShares \$ Development Bank Bonds UCITS ETF, iShares € Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares € Govt Bond Climate UCITS ETF, iShares Global Aggregate Bond ESG UCITS ETF, iShares Global Govt Bond Climate UCITS ETF, iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF, iShares MSCI World Paris-Aligned Climate UCITS ETF), government bonds, liquidity instruments such as floating rate instruments and commercial paper (rated at least A3 by Moody's or an equivalent rating from another agency), Structured Finance Securities, other transferable securities (for example, medium term notes) and open-ended collective investment schemes.
+Where consistent with its investment policy, each Fund may from time to time invest in convertible securities (with the exception of iShares \$ Asia Investment Grade Corp Bond UCITS ETF, iShares \$ Development Bank Bonds UCITS ETF, iShares \$ High Yield Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares € Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares € Govt Bond Climate UCITS ETF, iShares € High Yield Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares Global Aggregate Bond ESG UCITS ETF, iShares Global Govt Bond Climate UCITS ETF, iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF, iShares MSCI World Paris-Aligned Climate UCITS ETF), government bonds, liquidity instruments such as floating rate instruments, certificates of deposit and commercial paper (rated at least P-2 (short-term) or A3 (long-term) by Moody's or an equivalent rating from another agency), Structured Finance Securities, other transferable securities (for example, medium term notes) and open-ended collective investment schemes.
 Subject to the provisions of the Regulations and the conditions imposed by the Central Bank, each Fund may invest in other Funds of the Company and/or in other collective investment schemes managed by the Manager.
 Funds which avail themselves of the investment limits set out in section 4 of Schedule III (i.e. replicating index funds per the Regulations), may only invest in these instruments to assist in gaining exposure to the component securities of their Benchmark Indices.
 The Equity Funds and the Fixed Income Funds may, in accordance with the requirements of the Central Bank in limited circumstances where direct investment in a constituent security of its Benchmark Index is not possible or where acquiring or holding such security is not as cost or tax efficient as acquiring or holding a depository receipt or a depository note, invest in depository receipts and depository notes respectively to gain exposure to the relevant security.